Abhay Jodhpurkar

 Abhay Jodhpurkar (born 1991) is an Indian singer born in Madhya Pradesh.
 He debuted as a playback singer with the Kannada film God Father in 2012.
+In 2018, he sang "Mere Naam Tu" for Zero, which marks his singing debut in Hindi cinema.
 He is best known for his song "Moongil Thottam", a duet with Harini for the Tamil film Kadal and "E Sanje Eke Jaruthide" for the Kannada film RangiTaranga.
-In 2018, he sang "Mere Naam Tu" for Zero, which marks his singing debut in Hindi cinema.